 As has been said previously, it really depends on a number of factors.
 If your gorilla has a tolerance to either drug

-, it could be safe; it all has to do with how well you know benzodiazepines and opiates
+, it could be safe; it all has to do with how well you know benzodiazepines

 As an example: